steveshogren/blog-source/source/_posts/2014-04-29-function-pattern-matching.markdown

 into the first and the rest.
 The ":." composes a new list, with the left side being the new first, and the right side being the new rest.

-In this way, pattern matching was able to remove the
+In this way, pattern matching is able to clearly remove edge cases: we just have a different function for each edge case.
+What would otherwise be an "if" statement deep inside the definition we are able to simplify considerably.